Where to see golden larches in Kananaskis this fall.

 You’ve gotta get high to find larches – they grow above 1,800 metres (5906 feet) – but it’s worth it in autumn when the needles turn from green to gold.
 This stunning display of color happens in late September and if you blink, you’ll miss it.
-There’s a small window of time from when the needles turn and fall off.
-Alpine larch trees (Larix lyallii) are unusual deciduous conifers that drop their needles each fall, usually by mid-October.
+There’s a small window of time from when the needles change color and fall off.
+Alpine larch trees (Larix lyallii) are unique deciduous conifers that drop their needles each fall, usually by mid-October.

 Where can you see larches?
 Head to Highwood Pass, the highest paved pass in Canada, or Smith-Dorrien Trail for the best larch hikes in Kananaskis Country.
 There are a few larches near Kananaskis Village too if you hike high enough (try Mount Kidd Fire Lookout or Centennial Ridge).
-Here are some of our favorite fall larch hikes.
+Here are some of our favorite fall larch hikes in K Country.

 1. Pocaterra Cirque and Pocaterra Ridge